-Inherent in the design of Fifth Wave universities is an emphasis on lean, integrated, and technologically intensive operations, which minimize waste, and costs for stakeholders even as they increase impact.
-By building on existing education and research assets as well as strong partnerships, we will obviate, as much as possible, the need for new bureaucratic entities and systems, and their associated inflated costs.
-While at the time of writing the war in Gaza is far from over and the shape of a victory far from clear, the ideas put forward here can already serve as the basis for further exploration.
-The outcomes of that exploration will help us not only respond to the devastating events of October 7, but also spearhead the Negev's recovery and future prosperity.
-David Ben-Gurion once said that "the fate of Israel depends on two things: its strength and its righteousness."
-As our finest soldiers express this on the battlefield, we at Ben-Gurion University of the Negev can seize this pivotal moment to express this through our work for the Negev and Israel.
+Inherent in the design of Fifth-Wave universities is an emphasis on lean, integrated, and technologically intensive operations, which minimize waste and costs for stakeholders even as they increase impact.
+By building on existing education and research assets as well as strong partnerships, we will obviate, so much as possible, the need for new bureaucratic entities and systems and their associated high costs.